ohio0987654321/WCI/README.md

    - Sets activation policy to `NSApplicationActivationPolicyAccessory`
    - Prevents the application icon from appearing in the Dock

-3. **Menu Bar Hiding**
-   - Applies `NSApplicationPresentationHideMenuBar` presentation options
-   - Hides the menu bar when the application has focus
+3. **Always-on-Top Windows**
+   - Sets window level to `NSFloatingWindowLevel`
+   - Keeps windows above regular application windows

+4. **System UI Integration**
+   - Sets proper window collection behavior flags for Mission Control integration
+   - Uses `NSWindowCollectionBehaviorParticipatesInCycle` to show windows in Mission Control
+   - Uses `NSWindowStyleMaskNonactivatingPanel` to prevent focus stealing

 All protections are applied automatically with a single command - no configuration required.

 ### System-Level Limitations

-While WindowControlInjector can effectively hide an application from screenshots, the Dock, and the status bar, there are some visual cues that are unavoidable at the macOS system level:
+While WindowControlInjector provides powerful control over application windows, there are some system-level behaviors that are inherent to macOS:

-- **Window focus indicators**: When a protected application has keyboard focus, other applications' title bars will still change to an inactive color state.
-This happens because macOS needs to track which application has input focus for keyboard events, and it signals this change to all applications.

-- **Menu bar changes**: The system menu bar may still show subtle changes when a protected application has focus, though the application's menu items will be hidden.

-These limitations exist because they are fundamental to how macOS manages application focus and cannot be completely overridden without modifying core system components.
+- **Window focus behavior**: Windows use special styling (`NSWindowStyleMaskNonactivatingPanel`) to prevent stealing focus, but this may make them behave differently than standard application windows.

+- **System UI interaction**: Although windows appear in Mission Control and interact properly with most system UI elements, some system-level operations may behave differently with modified windows.

+- **Compatibility variations**: Some applications may respond differently to these modifications based on how they're built and which macOS frameworks they use.

+These limitations exist because we're modifying application behavior at runtime rather than changing the applications themselves.
+The injector strikes a careful balance between functionality and system integration.

 ## Building from Source